SharePoint/sp-dev-docs/docs/spfx/viva/design/designing-card.md

 **1. Icon:** Unique visual representation of this app.
 Your custom icon maximum size is 24 px by 24 px and should preferably in PNG or SVG format.
 SVG icons scale better across different screen resolutions.
 It is preferable to use a monochromatic icon, but you can use color icons if you want to represent your unique brand with the icons.
 Either way, make sure the icon has a transparent background, and it looks good both on light and dark theme. [​​​​​​​Learn about SharePoint themes](/sharepoint/dev/declarative-customization/site-theming/sharepoint-site-theming-overview).
 The same icon is to be used for the dashboard card (see above).

 **2. Title:** Make sure the title of the app is concise and is not truncated.
 Recommended length is 10-12 characters.
-The same title should be used for the dashboard card (see above) and the quick view (link quick view page) (if used).
+The same title should be used for the dashboard card (see above) and the Quick View (link Quick View page) (if used).
 If you have multiple apps, it is recommended that each app has a unique title.
 All titles should be in sentence case.

 **3. Descriptive text:** A clear, concise description explains the purpose of the card and provides information about how to use it.
 It should show up in the tooltip on hover (in web).
 Make sure the text wraps appropriately and is not too wide or too narrow in the tooltip.
 The optimal line length is considered to be 50-60 characters per line, including spaces.